tgalal/yowsup/README.md

 pip install yowsup2
 ```

+### Docker

+You can use the CLI without installation using Docker.

+    docker pull aminadav/yowsup
+    docker run --ti --rm aminadav/yowsup

+ Or you can build it yourself, using the Dockerfile:

+     docker build . -t yowsup

+Using the CLI after Build:

+    docker --rm run yowsup yowsup-cli demos --yowsup

 ### Linux

 You need to have installed python headers (from probably python-dev package) and ncurses-dev, then run